Ali-Al-Hadi-Al-Husseini/AEH_Encryption/README.md

 # Encryption
-This a new way to enctypt files
+This a new way to encrypt text

 ## Usage